|In their own words

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Machsom Watch received NIS 1,774,393 from foreign governmental bodies between the years 2012-2015 (see chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Machsom Watch received NIS 1,774,393 from foreign governmental bodies in 2012-2015.

 - Member of the radical Coalition of Women for Peace.